Zattoo

-Zattoo is a TV platform for IP-based transmission of television channels and video on demand content to a variety of devices.
+Zattoo is a TV platform which states that it can be used for IP-based transmission of television channels and video on demand content to different devices.
 The company headquarters are located in Zurich and it has an additional office in Berlin.

-Zattoo is operational in two business areas - in addition to its own B2C TV streaming operations aimed at end customers in countries such as Germany and Switzerland, Zattoo has a B2B offering and works with telecommunication companies worldwide.
+Zattoo states that the business operates in two business areas: TV streaming operations for customers in countries including Germany and Switzerland and also a business to business service which works with telecommunication companies.